The Crime of Stalking in California - PC 646.9 PC

 In some cases, the accused was first to be contacted, responding to what they believed was an attempt to reconcile their relationship.

-In other cases, many stalking claims were motived by jealousy or spite in an effort to get the individual arrested.
+In other cases, many stalking claims were motivated by jealousy or spite in an effort to get the individual arrested.

-Often, these type of situations arise during a divorce process or a relationship breakup.
+These situations often arise during a divorce or a relationship breakup.
 If threat accusations are made, we may be able to prove they were not credible threats.

 Call a Los Angeles Stalking Defense Attorney